be the parent your child needs

 While one parent brings the nurturing and caring for your child, while the other brings the protective, strong element.
-Each of you have different perspectives on life and your child needs to learn from both of you in order to have a balanced upbringing.
+Each of you has different perspectives on life, and your child needs to learn from both of you to have a balanced upbringing.

-Single parent families often have a hard time, as children often ends up with their mother.
+Single parent families often have a hard time, as children often end up with their mother.
 It can be difficult for a mother to play both roles to her child as does a single dad.
-Trying to be both a disciplinarian, supporting your child, and providing the balance a child needs is much harder to do than when there are two parents to complement one another.
+Trying to be both a disciplinarian, supporting your child, and providing the balance a child needs is much harder to do that when there are two parents to complement one another.

-Larger families certainly need both parents in order to manage the home effectively.
+Larger families certainly need both parents to manage the home effectively.
 If one child is sick and needs extra care, one parent can mind the healthy children while the other takes extra special care of the sick child.
-Thinking about extra curricular activities, you need both parents to fetch and carry children to and from the various activities.
-It provides the child everything she needs, while both parents are able to fulfill non-child related commitments.
+Thinking about extracurricular activities, you need both parents to fetch and carry children to and from the various activities.
+It provides the child everything she needs, while both parents can fulfil non-child related commitments.

 When you get married, you promise each other to live together till death do you part.
 Once you start a family, this promise becomes much more important as you now have children to consider.
-Children don’t ask to be born so they deserve the best start to live possible.
+Children don’t ask to be born, so they deserve the best start to life possible.
 Keep your marriage alive and fresh and enjoy living a happy life with your spouse and your children.
-If all else fails, make the commitment to effectively co-parent with your ex-spouse, for the sake of the children.
+If all else fails, commit to effectively co-parent with your ex-spouse, for the sake of the children.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.